Why a Buyer’s Agent?

 -Inspections may identify something you deem too unacceptable to move forward.

 -The buyer and seller cannot agree on a mutually acceptable solution during repair negotiations.

 -The seller decides not to sell and is in breach of contract.

 Criteria & Search Tools

 –“My Realtor didn’t even find my home… I found it myself”…..
 Yep, that’s right!
-That’s because in 2018 buyers have access to so much data online, they’re often able to identify their favorite homes on their own.
+That’s because in this day and age, buyers have access to so much data online, they’re often able to identify their favorite homes on their own.
 Hire your agent to help you navigate the process – not necessarily to just find your home.

 –The Sold By Starkey Team approaches the search by sitting with buyers to create a comprehensive search in the MLS together.
 Sites such as Zillow, Redfin, Trulia, etc ARE NOT ACCURATE OR COMPREHENSIVE.
 If you must use a 3rd party site, try Realtor.com, the HomeSpotter App, or the Allen Tate site.